apache/activemq-artemis/docs/user-manual/en/examples.md

 ============

-To run a JMS example, simply `cd` into the appropriate example directory and type `mvn verify` (For details please read the readme.html in each example directory).
+To run a JMS example, simply `cd` into the appropriate example directory and type `mvn verify -Pexample` (For details please read the readme.html in each example directory).

 Here's a listing of the examples with a brief description.